lnihlen/lucirose.name/posts/2023/06/hadron-postmortem.rst

   compiler engineering as working on Hadron.
 But with Hadron, it seemed at least plausible that people would consider trying the project out.
 If the project was successful, I think there was a possibility that over time it could have become the *de facto* SuperCollider interpreter, ultimately replacing sclang.
 I'm not saying I expected that outcome, just that I found the *plausibility* of that outcome exciting.
-For me, the joy of making software is compounded when others use that software.
+Making software gets a lot more fun when it has users.

 * **Hubris**: In my defense, it is one of the `three virtues <https://thethreevirtues.com>`_.